 The School District has been providing educational programs since 1915 when one school with an enrollment of 202 was established.
 It was established in its present form in 1953 when five rural districts were consolidated.
-Presently the School District serves 7,522 students in grades pre-K through 12th and projects enrollment to increase to 7,750 students for 2016-2017 fiscal year.
-The School District currently operates nine schools: Bethany Elementary (preK-5), Bethel Elementary (preK-5), Kinard Elementary (preK-5), Griggs Road Elementary (preK-5), Larne Elementary (preK-5), Crowders Creek Elementary (preK-5), Clover Middle (6-8), Oakridge Middle (6-8), and Clover High (9-12).
-The active school buildings in the School District were constructed at various dates ranging from 1951 to 2012.
+Presently the School District serves 7,512 students in grades pre-K through 12th and projects enrollment to increase to 7,825 students for 2017-2018 fiscal year.
+The School District currently operates ten schools: Bethany Elementary (preK-5), Bethel Elementary (preK-5), Kinard Elementary (preK-5), Griggs Road Elementary (preK-5), Larne Elementary (preK-5), Crowders Creek Elementary (preK-5), Oarkidge Elementary (preK-5), Clover Middle (6-8), Oakridge Middle (6-8), and Clover High (9-12).
+The active school buildings in the School District were constructed at various dates ranging from 1951 to 2016.